fillumina/isoground/README.md

 ## Note

-- Don't forget to set the inclined tiles a `z-index` to 1 to stay in front of the flat ones.
+- Don't forget to set the inclined tiles `z-index` to 1 to stay in front of the flat ones.

-- The trick that makes the player forbid the empty tiles is that that's the only tile for which a `Physics Layer 0` collision shape has been defined.
-Because the Collision Layer for that physics layer is set to 1 and the player also has 1 that tile cannot be passed by the player.
+- The trick that makes the player being forbidden the empty tiles is that they are the only tiles for which a `Physics Layer 0` collision shape has been defined.
+Because the Collision Layer for that physics layer is set to 1 and the player also has 1 those tiles cannot be passed by the player.